awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

 ## Permissions Caching<a name="accessing-fs-nfs-permissions-caching"></a>

 Amazon EFS caches file permissions for a small time period\.
-As a result, there may be a brief window where a user who had access to a file system object but the access was revoked recently can still access that object\.
+As a result, there might be a brief window where a user who had access to a file system object but the access was revoked recently can still access that object\.

 ## Changing File System Object Ownership<a name="accessing-fs-nfs-permissions-chown-restricted"></a>

 Amazon EFS enforces the POSIX `chown_restricted` attribute\.
 This means only the root user can change the owner of a file system object\.
-While the root or the owner user can change the owner group of a file system object, unless the user is root, the group can only be changed to one that the owner user is a member of\.
+The root or the owner user can change the owner group of a file system object\.
+However, unless the user is root, the group can only be changed to one that the owner user is a member of\.